Instructors can request access to the Casebook Instructor's Guide on AccessPharmacy. Email User Services (email@example.com) for more information.

 Amoxicillin/clavulanate makes his stomach upset

 He states that he has been feeling well until last night.
 His back soreness from unloading pallets of heavy sod a week ago has resolved with occasional ibuprofen use.
 He just finished a course of antibiotics this morning for mild cellulitis that was limited to a 1 × 2-in area of the left lower tibia.
 He has vomited approximately six times since midnight.
-No complaints of diarrhea or blood in the stool or vomitus.
-No ...
+No complaints ...